barumau/pandunia/eng/106_nume.md

 #### Days of the week

-Days of the week are named after celestial bodies and they include the word **den**
+Days of the week are named after celestial bodies according to the historical international system and they include the word
+**den**
 ('day, 24 hours').